Importance of accessibility and inclusivity in driving business impact.

 The same usability task results showed a user confidence boost of 60% on average.

-We carried out moderated usability testing, focusing on task-based evaluation and comparison to the original version, to validate the prototype's usability and functionality.
+I carried out moderated usability testing, focusing on task-based evaluation and comparison to the original version, to validate the prototype's usability and functionality.

 Participants were tasked with comparing the navigation and overall layout of Zara's website to our prototype.
 Subsequently, they were assigned specific tasks, such as locating an item and placing an order, allowing us to assess the user experience comprehensively.